I think many of us get into a routine when it comes to going to…

 Bruce Trail, Bruce Peninsula National Park

-Ontario’s premier long distance trail has got to be the 800 kilometre Bruce Trail.
+Ontario’s premier long distance trail has got to be the 800 km Bruce Trail.
 It follows the Niagara Escarpment from Niagara to the tip of the Bruce Peninsula.
 The 21 km section that jogs through Bruce Peninsula National Park is particularly scenic.

 As you hike you are treated to spectacular cliff top scenery, caves, crystal clear Caribbean coloured blue water and white stone beaches.
 It’s also a perfect place to visit for a short backpacking trip.
 In the summer, buses run to the park from Toronto on weekends.